docker-mailserver/docker-mailserver/docs/content/config/best-practices/spf.md

     ; Add SPF record
     domain.com.
 IN TXT "v=spf1 mx ~all"

+This enables the Softfail mode for SPF.
+It is a good setting for getting started and testing everything.
+After verification, you might want to change your SPF record to: `v=spf1 mx -all`, to enforce the policy!

 Increment DNS serial and reload configuration.

 ## Backup MX, Secondary MX